fabiocaccamo/FCUUID/README.md

 ```
 **Migrate from a previously stored UUID / UDID**
 Before migrating an existing value it's recommended to **debug it** by simply passing `commitMigration:NO` and logging the returned value.
-The migration works only if the existing value is a valid uuid and `uuidForDevice` **has not been created yet**.
 When you will be ready for committing the migration, use `commitMigration:YES`.
 After the migration, any future call to `uuidForDevice` will return the migrated value.
 ```objective-c